 Both the Greenworks Pro 60V Residential ZT mower and Lawn Tractor come with six 8.0Ah batteries and three dual-port rapid chargers.
-Expect the 42-inch ZT to run $4999 and the Lawn Tractor to run $3999 when they are available in April.
+Expect the 42-inch ZT to $4999 and the Lawn Tractor to run $3999 when they hit stores..

 We’ll update this once we have more time to fully test these mowers.
 For now, we really like what we see and the design team clearly put a lot of thought into it.